iteratec/mattermost-integration-github/README.md

 Point your Github webhooks to `http://yourdomain.org:5000/hook_id/channel`.
 Github notifications will then be delegated to the hook identified via `hook_id` and posted in the channel `channel`.
+Or point your github webhook to `http://yourdomain.org:5000/hook_id`.
+Github notifications will the be posted in the channel that is per default associated with the `hook_id`.

 Channel names need to use the spelling that is used in their URL (the channel ID), e.g. instead of `Town Square` it needs to be `town-square`.